The latest stable EdgeDB release is 2.x. EdgeDB 3.0 stable will be released soon.

 $

-edgedb instance upgrade --to-testing -I my_instance
+edgedb instance upgrade -I my_instance

 The CLI will first check to see if your schema will migrate cleanly to EdgeDB 3.0.